IP Due Diligence: Everything You Need to Know

 A clear IP due diligence procedure makes for a smooth investigation.
 There are three steps to complete an investigation.

 Without a goal, the investigation could go on forever.
-Defining goals allows intellectual property attorneys do their job well.
+Defining goals allows intellectual property attorneys to do their job well.

 After defining goals, prioritize them.
-Decide what goal is the most the important.
+Decide what goal is the most important.
 Time is often limited.
 Defined and prioritized goals will make the investigation more efficient.